The Westminster Lay Pastoral Care Team

 I joined Westminster in 2004 to give my sons a strong moral foundation and to empower them to think for themselves and to act with integrity, compassion, and justice.
 That accomplished, I’ve stayed for my continued spiritual growth and love of this community.
 Throughout my years at Westminster, I’ve worked on numerous committees and projects, holding several positions, including Religious Education Chair, Caring Circle Chair, Board Secretary, and Congregational President.
 Being a founding member of the Lay Pastoral Care Team allows me to show my gratitude for the deep connections I’ve made with so many of you over the years.

 Hello, my name is Kamila.
 I have been a member of the Westminster congregation for four years, and I really love this community of caring.
 I’ve joined a couple of committees, including Sharing Locker and Social Economic and Environmental Justice.
-In my professional life I worked for twenty-five years at the United Way of Rhode Island, where I was a grant manager and community planner.
+In my professional life, I worked for twenty-five years at the United Way of Rhode Island, where I was a grant manager and community planner.
 I’m retired now, although I still teach English as a Second Language as a part-time second career.
 I love travel, music, reading, and crafts.

 I have been a Unitarian Universalist since 1998 and joined Westminster Unitarian Church in 2024.
 I enjoy this friendly, supportive, and spiritual community.
-I find joy in participating on the Lay Pastoral Care Team.
+I find joy in participating in the Lay Pastoral Care Team.
 I enjoy giving sermons, playing solo piano, and playing keyboard with our church band.
 I am a retired Palliative Care and Hospice physician and am now the author of three collaborative books that support spiritual and personal growth.
 I love to travel, spend time in Costa Rica with my partner, Dorian, hike, eat out with friends, and attend family gatherings.
 Walking in the woods and being by the water and the bay brings me peace.
 I am a grief educator and support and comfort others through my writings and conversations.